TylerTLai/film-findr/README.md

 # React Movie Search 🍿

+*Version 2 is in the works.
+Will add redux, css in js, improve app structure, and mobile resposnsiveness.*

 ![Twitter Follow](https://img.shields.io/twitter/follow/tylertlai?style=social)

 <code>React</code> Movie Search is a web app that allows users to search for movies based on the TMDB API.